|

 masses of silicone sealant gluing it to the

 wall.
-Eventually by running knives down
+Eventually by running knives

 behind it we got it free; then will all the